 Discreet custom hair loss treatment options

-At Belgravia – who do not provide transplants – each client’s dedicated hair loss specialist will tailor a custom treatment programme to their level and pattern of thinning, as well as their medical profile and lifestyle needs.
-These are usually based around finasteride 1mg and minoxidil, which are currently the only two MHRA and FDA approved drugs for male hair loss.
+who do not provide transplants each client’s dedicated hair loss specialist will recommend a custom treatment programme based on their level and pattern of thinning, as well as their medical profile and lifestyle needs.
+These are usually based around finasteride 1mg and minoxidil - one or both - which are currently the only two MHRA licensed and FDA approved drugs for male hair loss.

-Belgravia’s clients tend to follow bespoke combination courses comprising topical applications of high strength minoxidil to encourage regrowth.
-This dose-dependent drug has proven particularly helpful in treating stubborn areas of hairloss, such as a receding hairline or a thinning crown.
-Additionally those deemed medically-suitable who are aged 18 or over also have the option of taking the once-a-day DHT-blocking tablet finasteride 1mg.
+or a thinning crown.
+Additionally, those deemed medically-suitable who are aged 18 or over also have the option of taking the once-a-day DHT-blocking tablet finasteride 1mg

-Though browsing Success Story photographs of clients before and after starting their custom courses that have been taken months apart may clearly show a marked difference, the change happens gradually and without sudden telltale signs appearing.
+Though browsing Success Story photographs of clients before and after starting their custom courses may clearly show a marked difference, the change happens gradually and without sudden telltale signs appearing.

 One thing that such a glut of surgical hair restoration stories may be doing is giving young men the impression that a transplant operation is an easy fix for anyone whose hair is thinning.
 In fact, most surgeons consider 26 to be the minimum age that a man should consider having one.
 Ashley Ward's surgeon Belgravia’s hair transplant partner, the highly respected and award-winning Dr Bessam Farjo

 recommends men wait until they're at least 30 years of age before booking themselves in for surgery.